Algorithms for FFT Beamforming Radio Interferometers: Applications

 We have so far mostly assumed the simple noise model given in Equation~\ref{e:simple_noise}.
-Here we will briefly consider physically motivated departures from this model, what effect they have on sensitivity, and how the optimal beam forming weights are effected.
+Here we will briefly consider simple, physically-motivated departures from this model, what effect they have on sensitivity, and how the optimal beam forming weights are effected.

 One simple case is where the noise continues to dominate the sky, remains uncorrelated, but the receiver temperature, $T_r$, is feed dependant.
 This is expected to result from variations in the properties of the amplifiers amongst the analogue chains for each feed.
 A quick look at Equation~\ref{e:wopt} shows that the optimal pointed beam can be formed by weighting the voltages by the inverse receiver temperature, which can conveniently be done pre-correlation/pre-beamforming.
 If this weight is applied before FFT beamforming, then the sky response of the $b_A$ is modified but they remain the maximum-sensitivity beams to the same steering angles $\theta_A$, and they still contain all the sky information.
 The Fourier transform of the $b_A$ becomes a modified version of the $\widetilde{V}_\delta$ where redundant visibilities are co-added with optimal signal-to-noise-square weights instead of uniform weighting.